seejayyy/ERPNext-Frepple-Enhanced-Integration-Fixed/README.md

     `docker exec -it --user root <project_name>-erpnext-python-1 /bin/bash`
 - For example, `docker exec -it --user root project1-erpnext-python-1 /bin/bash`.
+- - If you face `no such container` error, try with `docker exec -it --user root project1_erpnext-python-1 /bin/bash` or `docker exec -it --user root project1_erpnext-python_1 /bin/bash`.

 7. Once you login in into `<project_name>-erpnext-python-1` container, by default, you will be in `~:/home/frappe/frappe-bench/sites` directory.
 Navigate out to `~:/home/frappe/frappe-bench` directory by typing: